Stop Worshipping the Keyword Difficulty Checker. The Number Is a Mirror, Not a Map.

 How to measure keyword difficulty?

 Enter a keyword into a tool like Ahrefs, Semrush, or Mangools KWFinder.
-Each returns a 0-100 score.
 Ahrefs bases its calculation on the number of referring domains pointing to the top 10 ranking pages, while Semrush blends in domain authority and on-page signals.
 For a more personalized reading, Mangools KWFinder's Relative KD feature lets you input your own URL to see how your specific link profile stacks up.

 What is a keyword difficulty score?